Always-on taste curation — the free moodboard extension for creatives

 In Seattle’s enterprise tech ecosystem, top-of-funnel conversion is a myth.
 The buyer journey spans 3 to 6 months.
 If your agency is judging creative success based on 7-day click-through conversions, they are systematically killing your most profitable long-term campaigns.

 You must deploy a Sequential Retargeting Matrix.
-Top of funnel (Cold) must feature high-variance, AI-generated programmatic hooks that simply capture the click.
+Top of funnel (Cold) must feature high-variance, AI-generated hook variants that simply capture the click.
 Middle of funnel (Warm 30-day) must deploy long-form founder breakdowns or engineering deep-dives.
 Bottom of funnel (Hot 90-day) must deploy hard social proof and technical ROI calculators.

 Because the sales cycle is so long, creative fatigue happens vertically, not horizontally.
 You do not need to constantly refresh the top-of-funnel hooks if they are feeding the pixel.
-Instead, you must programmatically refresh the middle-of-funnel educational assets to ensure the prospect does not go blind to your retargeting engine.
+Instead, you must refresh the middle-of-funnel educational assets with new on-brand variants to ensure the prospect does not go blind to your retargeting engine.

 Local FAQs